neilpmayhew/udacity-data-eng-nd-capstone/README.md

 ## Addressing Future Scenarios/Requirements

 If the data was increased 100x Redshift would remain as the tool of choice as it is more than capable of handling such volumes.
 Redshift is horizontally scaleable so extra nodes can easily be added when needed plus it supports features such as distribution keys, sort keys and multiple methods of compression.
-These feature give Redshift the ability to support 100+ concurrent users with ease.
+These features give Redshift the ability to support 100+ concurrent users with ease.

-If the need to run daily at 7 am were to arise this would be no problem for the airflow pipeline which is able to support a schedule such as this.
+If the need to run daily at 7 am were to arise this would be no problem for the airflow pipeline.
+The dag can very simply be scheduled by setting schedule_interval="0 7 * * *".
 Currently the main dataset is not available  with updates at this frequency so a source that could provide this would need to be found.

 ## Data Sources